smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 Untill initialization is done packets no other types should be sent to CommStackServer.

+When initialization is done CommStackServer send a packet of type COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE with 'address' set to the value of 'address' of COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST packet and no payload.
+TODO: consider necessity of COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE packet.

 2. Regular packet exchange

 2.1.
 Packets to CommStackServer